 The roof garden itself comprises a high performance rootbar capsheet with a Fytonop® 20 drainage board and a filter fleece.
 This is topped with a lightweight soil mix.
 To enumerate: 30% sandy loam, 30% peat free compost and 40% Hydrocell flakes.

 St John’s School, Marlborough Intended to unify a split school onto a single retained site.
 Format Milton Architects’ low impact design is intended to reduce energy consumption by 50% from that of the two current sites.
 The school is conceived as an extension of the hill top.
 The grass roof follows the curvature of the site.
 Significantly giving the impression that the landscape has been gently raised to accommodate the school below.
 In addition the design also uses recycled materials, high levels of insulation and photovoltaic roof glazing.

 Intensive green roofs

 The intensive profile is deeper, between 200-1200 mm.
-This allows for the full diversity of plants from turf to trees to be used.
-Intensive roof gardens are generally used as recreational spaces.
-Layer of applictaion with Hydrocell®.
+Therefore allowing a large diversity of plants and trees to grow.
+Obviously these gardens are generally used as recreational spaces.
+For this reason we use the Hydrocell layer application.

 Semi-extensive green roofs